Niolon/XHARPy/docs/source/installation.rst

  - `cctbx <https://cci.lbl.gov/cctbx_docs/index.html>`_ = 2021.11

 This does not mean, that the library will not work with other versions.
-I tried not to use the newest of features, but I do not have the means/time to test how much older or newer the versions can be before things start to break.
+I tried not to use the deprecated or the newest of features, but I do not have the means/time to test how much older or newer the versions can be before things start to break.

 Windows
 -------
-As the library relies on GPAW there is no direct straightforward way to install on Microsoft Windows Python installations.
+As the library relies on GPAW and JAX there is no direct straightforward way to install on Microsoft Windows Python installations.
 However, the library has been tested on the
 `Windows Subsystem For Linux <https://docs.microsoft.com/en-us/windows/wsl/install>`_.